biocore/qiime/doc/scripts/make_distance_histograms.rst

 **Examples:**

 Distance Histograms are a way to compare different categories and see which tend to have larger/smaller distances than others.
 For example, in the hand study, you may want to compare the distances between hands to the distances between individuals (with the file "hand_distances.txt" using the parameter -d hand_distances.txt).
 The categories are defined in the metadata mapping file (specified using the parameter -m hand_map.txt).
 If you want to look at the distances between hands and individuals, choose the "Hand" field and "Individual" field (using the parameter --fields Hand,Individual (notice the fields are comma delimited)).
 For each of these groups of distances a histogram is made.
-The output is a HTML file ("QIIME_Distance_Histograms.html" when the parameter --html_output is specified) which is created in the "Distance_Histograms" directory (using the parameter -o Distance_Histograms to specify output directory) where you can look at all the distance histograms individually, and compare them between each other.
+The output is a HTML file ("QIIME_Distance_Histograms.html") which is created in the "Distance_Histograms" directory (using the parameter -o Distance_Histograms to specify output directory) where you can look at all the distance histograms individually, and compare them between each other.

 In the following command, the user only supplies a distance matrix (i.e. resulting file from `beta_diversity.py <./beta_diversity.html>`_), the user-generated metadata mapping file and one category (e.g. pH):